Solange is no longer performing at Coachella

 The announcement comes a week before the two-weekend festival in Southern California is set to begin.
 Performers at the popular event, from April 12 to April 14 and from April 19 to April 21, include Ariana Grande, Childish Gambino, Tame Impala and Janelle Monae.

-Last year, Solange's big sister Beyonce headlined Coachella, giving a historical performance.
+Last year, Solange's big sister Beyonce headlined Coachella, giving a historic performance.